Diffuse supernova neutrinos at underground laboratories: Detection: the diffuse flux at observatories

 Tables \ref{ratesmodelLAr} and \ref{ratesmodelLAr2} give the number of events from the signal and from the atmospheric background in energy intervals of interest.
-In the 19 - 39 MeV window the detector may register between 6 and 28 events of signal and 9 events of atmospheric background.
-The signal increases with the average energy of the $\nue$ flux entering the detector, and therefore is higher for the LL model and for $p=0$ (complete swap between the original $\nue$ and $\nux$ fluxes).
-Only for the LL model the signal would be statistically significant for the exposure considered, while the lowest signal would require about 1200 kt$\cdot$yr to have a $3\sigma$ statistical significance.
-One should remember, however, that the overall normalizations of the \df\ and of the atmospheric neutrino flux are highly uncertain, and therefore the signal to background ratio could very well be a factor of a few larger for all models, in which case a statistically significant observation might be more likely.
-Restricting the energy window down to 29 MeV lowers the number of events, but increases the signal to background ratio, and therefore might be useful.
+In the 19 - 39 MeV window the detector may register between $\sim$3 and 5 events of signal and $\sim$5 events of atmospheric background.
+The signal increases with the average energy of the $\nue$ flux entering the detector, and therefore is higher for the H spectrum and for $p=0$ (complete swap between the original $\nue$ and $\nux$ fluxes).

+Even in the most favourable case, a longer exposure (at least 20 years) would be required to reach a 3$\sigma$ statistical significance of the signal.
+A similar result holds for a narrower energy window, 19 - 29 MeV, where the increase in the signal to background ratio is roughly compensated by the decrease in statistics.
+One should remember, however, that the overall normalizations of the \df\ and of the atmospheric neutrino flux are highly uncertain, and therefore the signal to background ratio could very well be a factor of a few larger for all models, thus leading to more encouraging results.

 Tables \ref{ratesmodelLAr} and \ref{ratesmodelLAr2} also give numbers of events in a larger energy window, 5 - 39 MeV, which might be applicable if a method is found to subtract events from solar neutrinos, probably on the basis of directional information from kinematics reconstruction.
 This possibility has not been investigated so far, and so, while speculative, it remains open.
 The Tables show that accessing lower energies might enhance the event rate by up to a factor of 3 for the models with lower \n\ average energy.